knightcrawler-stremio/knightcrawler/README.md

 Using [pgloader](https://pgloader.readthedocs.io/en/latest/ref/sqlite.html) we can import other databases into Knight Crawler.

-For example, create a file called `db.load` containing the following:
+For example, if you had a sql database called `rarbg_db.sqlite` stored in `/tmp/` you would create a file called `db.load` containing the following:

 ```
 load database
-     from sqlite:///tmp/rarbg_db.sqlite
+     from sqlite://tmp/rarbg_db.sqlite
-     into postgresql://postgres:postgres@localhost/knightcrawler
+     into postgresql://postgres:postgres@<docker-ip>/knightcrawler

 with include drop, create tables, create indexes, reset sequences

   set work_mem to '16MB', maintenance_work_mem to '512 MB';
 ```

+> [!TIP]
+> Your `docker-ip` can be found using the following command:
+> `docker network inspect knightcrawler-network | grep knightcrawler-postgres -A 4`

 Then run `pgloader db.load` to create a new `items` table.